Why Switch from Rocket Money?

 Copilot Money came on the scene in 2020 as a Mac and iOS-only app, which immediately gave it a sleek, design-forward feel.
 It uses AI to automatically categorize your transactions with surprising accuracy, which is a big step up from apps where you have to manually fix everything.
 It's built for people who value a beautiful interface and smart automation.
 Its ability to spot and track recurring charges is a lifesaver, especially with so many services hiking their prices in the name of "shrinkflation."
 It helps you catch those small increases before they add up.
 Not for you if you're an Android user.

-- Best for: Apple users who want smart, automated expense tracking.
+Best for: Apple users who want smart, automated expense tracking, but to clarify - TRACKING only.

 - AI-powered transaction categorization.